wei-chen-li/wei-chen-li.github.io/content/post/convex-lyapunov-search/index.md

 ---
-title: "Certifying Lyapunov stability and region of attraction using convex optimization"
+title: "Finding Lyapunov function and region of attraction using convex optimization"
-summary: "Lyapunov function can be searched using convex optimization for a lot of continuous system"
+summary: "This post shows how to perform Lyapunov analysis using convex optimization."
 date: 2025-01-24
 lastmod: 2025-01-24
 draft: false